Characters: The Order of the Stick: The Order of the Stick

 - Art Evolution: The cat originally had black "stick figure" legs like other animals; only later (after the fall of Azure City) did the legs got depicted as white lines.

 - Berserk Button: Just as threatening Mr. Scruffy will set off Belkar, threatening Belkar will set off Mr. Scruffy.
-If you're lucky, you might be able to keep your intestines intact.
+If you're lucky, you might be able to keep your intestines.

 - Cats Are Mean: Averted.
-He isn't that mean... unless you threaten Belkar.
+He's usually sweet... unless you threaten Belkar.

 - Chekov's "Skill": His dicky tummy.
 Almost makes you feel sorry for YukYuk.